odysseyindia/odyssey-tours/content/english/tim/itineraries/the-brits-in-the-hills/_index.md

   - Off the beaten track
 region: Foothills of the Himalayas
 ---
-The British Raj had its capitals in Calcutta and later New Delhi, but in the sweltering summers, they&rsquo;d decamp with massive entourages to &lsquo;hill stations&rsquo;, which became charming little towns.
-Here, they set up pointy-steepled churches, narrow-gauge steam &lsquo;toy trains&rsquo;, stone cottages, and tea estates, all of which you can visit on this lovely tour of the Himalayan foothills.
-You&rsquo;ll find Raj memorabilia everywhere, and plenty of stories, as well as delightful accommodation and amazing views.
+The British Raj had its capitals in Calcutta and later New Delhi, but in the sweltering summers, they’d decamp with massive entourages to ‘hill stations’, which became charming little towns.
+Here, they set up pointy-steepled churches, narrow-gauge steam ‘toy trains’, stone cottages, and tea estates, all of which you can visit on this lovely tour of the Himalayan foothills.
+You’ll find Raj memorabilia everywhere, and plenty of stories, as well as delightful accommodation and amazing views.